tsawler/nbirdt-doc-conversion/readme.md

 the associated publication/holding/project, and `[filename]` as a randomly generated string, so as to avoid name collisions.

-This application moves all of the files to `./ui/static/site-content-files`, and also renames the files using the following logic:
+This application moves all of the files to `./ui/static/site-content-files/files/[category/[name-id]`, where `[category]` is one of publications, holdings, or projects, and `[name-id]` is a slugified version of the original name of the publication/project/holding, followed by its id from the database, so as to avoid name collisions.

+The application also renames the files using the following logic:

 Old filename: `random_string_of_characters.extension`